Pedro Ruiz Gallo 10785 School Water Project – Peru

 Electricity came to Sincape in November of 2010.
 However, the community still lacks basic services, such as running water.
 Families depend on communal wells for drinking water and the local river for all cleaning necessities.

-The local school, Pedro Ruiz Gallo 10785, is the educational institution for all levels of students, with over 200 students enrolled.
+The local school, Pedro Ruiz Gallo 10785, is an educational institution for all levels of students, with over 200 students enrolled.
 Some students even come from over an hour away to attend this well-established school that was rebuilt less than 10 years ago.

 The school is already set up with the necessary infrastructure for running water, such as piping, sinks and even bathrooms.
-However none of this can be utilized due to the lack of a working motor to pump the water from a nearby well to the school.
+However, none of this can be utilized due to the lack of a working motor to pump the water from a nearby well to the school.